TheJacksonLaboratory/wn2vec/docs/index.rst

 1. Installation & Download data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-See ref:`installation` for instructions on how to set up the package.
+See :ref:`installation` for instructions on how to set up the package.

 PubMed abstracts
 ^^^^^^^^^^^^^^^^